jasonaaronwilson/omni-c/README.md

 ## Features Removed from Standard C

 1. many types of silent type conversions
-1. switch fall through (and Duff's device)
+1. switch fall through (and Duff's device is therefore certainly not pretty but may still work efficiently...)
-1. special syntax for array types (since we have multiple types of arrays which are basically necessary to avoid an entire class of safety problems but still allow C interop)
+1. the special `[]` syntax for array types (since we have multiple types of arrays which are basically necessary to avoid an entire class of safety problems but still allow C interop). `[]` are still useable to access an element of an array as well (as they are available with other collections like hashtable).
-1. many obsolete keywords like register and the auto storage specifier (static is still present though I tend to not use it that much)
+1. many obsolete keywords like `register` and the `auto` storage specifier (`static` is now specified as an attribute allowed on local variables).
-1. octal - still supported but requires the "0o" prefix ; this is ugly enough that people will not use it unless it is helpful.
+1. octal - still supported but requires the "0o" prefix.
+Octal bugs are not that common overall but it is worth making things more consistent anyways.

 ## Rationale

-The biggest change from C is probably generic structures and functions and that's what I am experimenting with here the most despite these being available in most C derived languages (which always add inheritance making reasoning much more difficult).
-Without inheritance these become much simpler than one might expect (probably simpler than C++ templates though the C++ guys are highly focused on this and I might not have "stolen" enough yet - there is definitely an overlap with macros).
+The biggest change from C is probably generic structures and functions and that's what I am experimenting with here the most despite these being available in most C derived languages.
+Without inheritance these become much simpler than one might expect.

 In my mind, the weakest part of C is actually the aging C standard library.
-Namespaces and modules immediately confer code organization benefits to Omni C and we should apply the same to the library and also not pretend that a readable identifier like compare is worse than strcmp because it is shorter.
+Namespaces and libraries immediately confer code organization benefits to Omni C and we should apply the same to the standard library by organizing it as well as keeping it out of the default namespace as much as possible.
+Additionally we can use more readable identifiers (unless the abbreviation is very widespread like stdout instead of standard_output).

-Unlike Java, there isn't a 1:1 correspondance between a file and namespaces and that feels right (some other modern languages also follow this path).
+Unlike Java, there isn't a 1:1 correspondance between a file and namespaces (some other modern languages also follow this path).
 This makes it easier to add or remove things from a namepsace to accomodate deltas for a platform level at the "build" level rather than using the C preprocessor.

 While Omni C will initially focus the standard library on algorithms/collections because that is where the C library is very